autocrypt/protected-headers/draft-protected-headers.in.md

  - `Content-Disposition`

 Note that no "user-facing" headers ({{user-facing-headers}}) are also "structural" headers.
 Of course, many headers are neither "user-facing" nor "structural".

-FIXME: are there any non-`Content-*` headers we should consider as structural?

 Protected Headers Summary